Dehydration Synthesis Leads To The Formation Of What: Complete Guide

 This is where textbooks often get quiet, but it’s worth knowing.
 Triglycerides — the fats and oils that store energy and insulate organs — are assembled by dehydration synthesis too.

 A glycerol molecule bonds with three fatty acid tails.
 Each bond that forms between glycerol’s hydroxyl group and the fatty acid’s carboxyl group is an ester bond.
-Every time a bond forms, water is released.
+On the flip side, every time a bond forms, water is released.
 So yes, even your body fat was built, in part, by losing water.

 It’s not classic polymerization, since the fatty acids aren’t identical repeating units in the same way glucose units are.
 But it’s the same chemical logic.
-Now, big molecule.
-Small precursors.
-In real terms, water expelled.
-Geometry matters.
+Big molecule.
+Even so, small precursors.
+Water expelled.
+Geometry matters Turns out it matters..

 Nucleic Acids and Phosphodiester Bonds